 MedPro Group Patient Safety & Risk Solutions

-Widespread proliferation of social media in the United States and around the world has connected people in new and engaging ways that traditional forms of communication have not.
+In the past two decades, social media has become ubiquitous in the United States and abroad.
+The widespread proliferation of electronic messaging, social networking, media sharing, discussion forums, blogging, and more has connected people in new and engaging ways that traditional forms of communication have not.
 The ability to quickly communicate and share information has shaped how people interact as well as their expectations related to those interactions.

-Research shows that nearly 70 percent of U.S. adults use social media sites — such as Facebook, Twitter, Instagram, YouTube, Snapchat, LinkedIn, and Pinterest — and the typical American uses three of these networking sites.1 Because social media use is more prevalent with younger age groups, it is realistic to assume that its popularity and role in many types of communication will continue to grow.
+Research shows that nearly 72 percent of U.S. adults use social media sites — such as YouTube, Facebook, Twitter, Instagram, Snapchat, LinkedIn, and Pinterest — and the average person accesses seven different social media platforms per month.1 Because social media use is more prevalent with younger age groups, it is realistic to assume that its popularity and role in many types of communication will continue to grow.

 What Are the Potential Benefits of Social Media?